Penang National Park – Remote Beaches And Hiking Trails

 Be prepared to hike for the better part of the day if you want to do this 11km loop trail!

-Beginners are advised to try another trail as this one will take you to the highest point in Penang National Park.
+Beginners are advised to try another trail as this one will take you to the highest point in the park.

 The jungle trail starts the same as the Pantai Kerachut trail.
 At least for the first 30 minutes before it branches out and gets very steep!
 Thankfully, there are rest points along the way.